-Content analysis is a technique to find the themes and concepts in the qualitative data.
+Content analysis is a technique to find the themes and concepts in qualitative data.
 In qualitative data, the researchers analyse different words and themes.
 He converts them into quantifiable data.
-Data may be consisting of speeches, field research, historical documents, and others.
+Data may consist of speeches, field research, historical documents, and others.
 Further, it has two types: conceptual analysis and relational analysis.
 These two types show different results.
 The researchers use different approaches to conduct content analysis.
-Also, the researchers conduct this analysis to understand the people’s attitudes and viewpoints.
+Also, the researchers conduct this analysis to understand the people's attitudes and viewpoints.

 It uses mix method approach that increases its worthiness.
 The use of secondary data in this technique increases its authenticity.
 Content analysis also has fewer ethical issues than others.
 In contrast, it has more chances of error because of the large and diverse form of data.
 It uses a subjective and reductive approach that affects their results.
-Further, trrespective of its pros and cons, content analysis is one of the most reliable and used methods.
+Further, irrespective of its pros and cons, content analysis is one of the most reliable and used methods.